mochell/ICESat-2-directional-wavespectra/README.md

 plots are found in the respective plot folder

 These files constain:
--  the original re-binned photon data
+- The original re-binned photon data
--  modeled wave heights in real or spectral space including their uncertainties.
+- The modeled wave heights in real or spectral space including their uncertainties.
 - The variance decomposition in real space
-- the spectral estimates with angle corrected coordinates
+- The spectral estimates with angle corrected coordinates
-- the "best guess" 2D spectra along the track.
+- The "best guess" 2D spectra along the track.